gomorpheus/morpheus-apidoc/source/includes/_deploys.md

 --------- | -----------
 instanceId | ID of the instance

-### JSON Deploy Parameters
+### JSON Parameters

+These parameters should be passed under an object called `appDeploy`.

 Parameter | Default | Description
 --------- | ------- | -----------
 deploymentId |  | Deployment ID.
 version |  | Deployment Version number identifier (userVersion).
 Can be passed along with deploymentId to identify the version versionId |  | Deployment Version ID.
-This can be passed instead deploymentId and version. config |  | JSON encoded list of parameters that varies by instance type. stageOnly | false | Stage Only, do not run the deploy right away, set status to `staged`.
+This can be passed instead of deploymentId and version. config |  | Map of configuration properties that vary by instance type. stageOnly | false | Stage Only, do not run the deploy right away and instead set status to `staged` so it can be deployed later on.

 ## Update a Deploy